 Were you aware of these Mexican artists?
 Which ones are your favorites?

-If you have an interest in Mexican history and culture, you may also enjoy reading these facts about Mexico.
+If you have an interest in learning more about Mexican history and culture, you may also enjoy reading these facts about Mexico.